Billionaire Profile

 In-Depth Profile

 Amos Barr Hostetter Jr. was born on January 12, 1937, in New Jersey.
-He is the son of Amos Hostetter Sr., a prominent trader.
-Hostetter attended Pingry School and graduated in the Class of 1954.
-After graduating from Amherst College in 1958 with a B.A. in Economics, he obtained an M.B.A. from Harvard University in 1961.
+He is the son of Amos Hostetter, a prominent trader.
+He attended the Pingry School and graduated in 1954.
+Hostetter earned a Bachelor of Arts in Economics from Amherst College in 1958.
+He furthered his education by obtaining an MBA from Harvard University in 1961.

 Rise to Success